 Improves Performance of Other Exercises

-There is no better indicator of the impact of the shoulder press routine than improving your performance in other workouts.
+There is no better indicator of the impact of the shoulder press routine than improving your fitness level and performance in other workouts.

 Each rep improves your overall strength and fitness, which affects your ability to push more weight, and that’s what you are pushing your body to achieve with every progress.